DitroniX/WREN-Recliner-Linear-Motor-Controller-IoT-Home-Automation/README.md

 ## Physical Control

 Electric Recliners typically have buttons on the side of the chair.
-In addition, some had extension cables which attach to remote control, to aid mobility and easy of use.
+In addition, some have extension cables which attach a remote hand control, to aid mobility and easy of use.

 **WREN** is designed to easily and transparently interface to either option.